cyanne01/cloud/README.md

 ## Open Source Projects Used

-The Cloud9 PHP Editor couldn't be this cool if it weren't for the wildly productive [Cloud9 IDE](http://github.com/ajaxorg/cloud9) community producing so many high quality software.
+The Cloud9 PHP Editor couldn't be this cool if it weren't for the wildly productive [ajax.org] community producing so much high quality software.
 Main projects that we use as building blocks:

   * [HTTP_WebDAV_Server](http://pear.php.net/package/HTTP_WebDAV_Server) by [Hartmut Holzgraefe](mailto:hholzgra@php.net) and [Christian Stocker](mailto:chregu@bitflux.ch)